flyingV805/CleanMVI/README.md

 [![](https://jitpack.io/v/flyingV805/CleanMVI.svg)](https://jitpack.io/#flyingV805/CleanMVI)

 ## Simple MVI library for Android.
-Designed to be used as a UI layer with a Clean Architecture.
+Designed to be used as a part of UI layer (Jetpack Compose) with a Clean Architecture.

 ## Install
 ### Jitpack